Energia63/bstrap-lite/README.md

 Theme of Wordpress

 Hi, my name is Energy.
-This is my theme for wjrdpress. bstrap-lite is based on Underscores.
+This is my theme for wordpress. bstrap-lite is based on Underscores.